-Day 2.
+Day 5.
 Visit Michelangelo's Laurentian Library, whose architectural components would herald the onset of Mannerism.
 A Medici morning includes S. Lorenzo, the family parish church designed by Brunelleschi and their burial chapel in the contiguous New Sacristy with Michelangelo's enigmatic sculptural ensemble.
-In the afternoon see the Byzantine mosaics and Renaissance sculpture in the cathedral baptistry, and the superbly renovated cathedral museum.
+The afternoon is devoted to S. Maria Novella, the Dominican church with many works of art (Masaccio's Trinità, Ghirlandaio's frescoed sanctuary).